AkashRajpurohit/go-react-typescript-template/README.md

 Few things to keep in mind before you start:

 - Change the module name in `go.mod` to your module name.
-- Replace all the instances of `myapp` with your application name (including the Dockerfile).
+- Replace all the instances of `go-react-typescript-template` with your application name (including the [Dockerfile](./Dockerfile) file).
 - Install PNPM globally by running `npm install -g pnpm` and then run `pnpm install` to install the dependencies in the `web` directory.
 - Install air by running `go install github.com/air-verse/air@latest` to install the hot reload tool for the backend.
 - Create a new GitHub Discussion named "Release" to allow the GitHub Actions workflow to create discussions for each release.
 If you want to opt-out of this feature, you can remove the `discussion_category_name` in the [.goreleaser.yml](./.goreleaser.yml#L54) file.